Lymphoedema Surgery in Thailand Your guide to cost, top specialists & hospitals

 What Is Included in a Medical Trip

 Your care coordinator manages hospital transfers, surgery scheduling, and all appointments.
-The surgical quote covers surgeon fees, anaesthesia, microsurgical equipment, hospital stay, lymphatic imaging, compression garments, physiotherapy, and aftercare.
-Flights and accommodation are arranged separately with hotel recommendations near your hospital.
+The hospital package covers the microsurgical team and anaesthetist, the operating theatre, the medicines and supplies used during surgery, and two nights in a standard room.
+Your lymphatic imaging, compression garments and any post-operative physiotherapy are billed separately, as are flights and accommodation, which are arranged separately with hotel recommendations near your hospital.

 Recovery in Bangkok